micro/micro/api/README.md

 This is a lightweight proxy for [Micro](https://github.com/micro/micro) based microservices.
 It conforms to the [API Gateway](http://microservices.io/patterns/apigateway.html) pattern and can be used in conjuction with [go-micro](https://github.com/micro/go-micro) based apps or any future language implementation of the [Micro](https://github.com/micro/micro) toolchain.

-The API serves requests in two ways.
+The API serves requests in three ways.

 1. /rpc
 	- Sends requests directly to backend services using JSON